LewisCM14/allotment/docs/docs/implementation.md

     - The code is to be placed under version control in GitHub with a repository that includes the backend and frontend folders as well as a `.github/workflows` folder to hold infrastructure as code files plus a docs folder to house supporting documentation.

         !!! note "Please Note"
-            i.e. this design document, which is a MKDocs application hosted via GitHub pages.
+            i.e. this design document, which is a MkDocs application hosted via GitHub pages.

 1. **Server Side Initial Setup**
     - A Minimal FastAPI application is to be implemented with a health check endpoint.